rmfigueiredo/Arduino-Projects/README.md

 ## Roll The Dice
 ### Description
-This is similar to the action "Rolling one Dice" and you can see the dice and the number in the LED matrix.
+This is similar to the action "Rolling a Dice" and you can see the dice and the number in the LED matrix.
 In the 8 segment display, you can see the number that came out the most (smaller numbers have priority).

 ## Temp & Hum Sensor
 ### Description